-The Group's United States organisation has approximately 5,600 hourly brewery workers represented by the International Brotherhood of Teamsters.
+The Group's United States organisation has approximately 5,766 hourly brewery workers represented by the International Brotherhood of Teamsters.
 Their compensation and other terms of employment are governed by collective bargaining agreements negotiated between the Group and the International Brotherhood of Teamsters.
 The Group's current agreement with the International Brotherhood of Teamsters will expire on 29 February 2024.

-Information and operational technology failures, including those that affect the privacy and security of sensitive customer and business information, could damage the Group's reputation and it could suffer a loss of revenue, incur substantial additional costs and become subject to litigation and regulatory scrutiny.
+Cybersecurity incidents and other disruptions to the Group's information and operational technology systems, or in its supply chain, could damage the Group's reputation and it could suffer a loss of revenue, incur substantial additional costs and become subject to litigation and regulatory scrutiny.

-The Group relies on information technology systems, networks and services ("Information Systems") to support a variety of business processes and activities, including procurement and supply chain, manufacturing, distribution and consumer marketing.
-The Group uses Information Systems to collect, process, transmit and store large amounts of electronic data, including banking and non-public personal information of customers and consumers.
-The Group has increasingly engaged in e-commerce, which includes direct sales to customers and consumers.
-Additionally, a significant portion of the communication between its personnel, customers, and suppliers depends on information technology.
-As with all large systems, the Group's Information Systems may be vulnerable to a variety of interruptions due to events beyond its control, including, but not limited to, natural disasters, terrorist attacks, telecommunications failures, unintentional or malicious actions of employees or contractors, computer viruses, hackers, phishing attempts, cyber-attacks, malware and ransomware attacks or other security issues.
-Additionally, new initiatives, such as those related to e-commerce and direct sales, that increase the amount of information that the Group processes and maintains increases its potential exposure to a cybersecurity breach.
-Unauthorised or accidental access to, or destruction, loss, alteration, disclosure, misuse or unavailability of Information Systems could result in operations or supply chain disruptions, violations of data privacy laws and regulations, legal claims or proceedings, regulatory penalties, damage to the Group's reputation or its competitive advantage, loss of opportunities to acquire or divest of businesses or brands and loss of ability to commercialise products developed through research and development efforts and, therefore, could have a negative impact on net operating revenues.
-More generally, technology disruptions could have a material adverse effect on the Group's business, results of operations, cash flows or financial condition.
-The risks associated with data security and cybersecurity incidents have increased during the COVID-19 pandemic given the increased reliance on remote work arrangements.
+The Group relies on information and operational technology systems, networks and services ("Information Systems") to support its business processes and activities, including procurement and supply chain, manufacturing, sales, human resources management, distribution and marketing.
+The Group relies on Information Systems, including through services operated or maintained by third parties, to collect, process, transmit and store large amounts of electronic data, including, but not limited to, sensitive, confidential or personal information of customers and consumers, to enable the operation and management of its business, including, but not limited to, internal and external communications, to provide services and to manufacture and distribute the products that the Group sells.
+E-commerce, including direct sales to customers and consumers, has become increasingly integrated in the Group's operations and contributes significantly to its sales and revenues.
+Like most major corporations, the Group's Information Systems may be vulnerable to a variety of threats that can compromise the confidentiality, integrity or availability of its data or Information Systems, including, but not limited to, natural disasters, physical attacks, telecommunications failures, unintentional or malicious actions of employees or contractors, computer viruses, hackers, phishing attempts, cyber-attacks, malware and ransomware attacks.
+Additionally, digitalisation initiatives, such as those related to e-commerce, fintech and direct sales, that increase the amount of information that the Group processes and maintains increases its potential exposure to a security incident impacting its Information Systems.
+Unauthorised or accidental access to, or destruction, loss, alteration, disclosure, misuse or unavailability of Information Systems could result in operational and supply chain disruptions, violations of data privacy laws and regulations, legal claims or proceedings, regulatory penalties, damage to the Group's reputation or its competitive advantage, inability to meet contractual obligations, loss of opportunities to acquire or divest of businesses or brands and loss of ability to commercialise products developed through research and development efforts and, therefore, could have a negative impact on net operating revenues.
+More generally, technology disruptions can have a material adverse effect on the Group's business, results of operations, cash flows or financial condition.
+The risks associated with informational and operational technology incidents have increased in recent years given the increased prevalence of remote work arrangements, and may be further heightened by geopolitical tensions and conflicts, such as the ongoing conflict between Russia and Ukraine.